sony/model_optimization/README.md

 ### Supported NN-Frameworks Versions

-Currently, MCT supports compressing models of TensorFlow and PyTorch, and is tested on various versions:
+MCT supports compressing models built with the TensorFlow or PyTorch frameworks, and is tested on various python versions:

 | TensorFlow Version                                                                                   | PyTorch Version                                                                                          |
 |------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|